 The Four Lakes Special Assessment District (SAD) is an established geographic boundary of waterfront properties along or near the four lakes and “backlot” properties with dedicated (private easement) access.
-Under Part 307, a county board may determine by resolution that the whole or a part of the cost of a project to establish and maintain a normal level for an inland lake shall be defrayed by special assessments.
+Under Part 307, a county board may determine by resolution that the whole or a part of the cost of a project to establish and maintain a normal legal lake level for an inland lake shall be defrayed by special assessments.

 |